Paintzoleg/Paintzoleg/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on FullStack and Back-End
-- 🌱 I’m currently learning Typescrip and Node.js
+- 🌱 I’m currently learning Typescript and Node.js
 - 👯 I’m looking to collaborate on creative projects
 - 📫 How to reach me: Email or on [LinkedIn](https://www.linkedin.com/in/olegnazarenko) :)